Nomad1/dialog_plugin/README.md

 This project aims to show system dialogs with customizable buttons on different platforms including mobiles.

 # Notes
-At the moment only iOS and macOS versions are working and only for Godot 3.x using GDNative. iOS plugin can be compiled both as GDNative module and as iOS plugin.
+At the moment only iOS and macOS versions are implemented and all others are using OS.alert() instead. iOS plugin can be compiled both as GDNative module and as iOS plugin.
 GDNative requires sub-module godot-cpp (3.x branch) and iOS Plugin requires godot headers or source code in godot submodule.
 You can also download godot-headers here: https://github.com/godotengine/godot-ios-plugins/releases

 To build 3.x branch you need to recursively download godot-cpp branch 3.x to folder godot-cpp-3.x.
 It should be done automatically when you download the repository with submodules